EPDM Rubber Parts from injection molding | EPDM Molding Rubber Manufacturers Near Me

 EPDM is a uniquely versatile, general purpose rubber.
 However, it should not be used in applications involving contact with petroleum products, food-based applications or applications with continuous exposure to aromatic hydrocarbons.

-Advantages of EPDM Molding
+Advantages of EPDM Injection Molding

 • EPDM offers exception resistance to UV, ozone, weathering, aging and various chemicals